telerik/winforms-docs/ribbonbar/getting-started/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started | RadRibbonBar
-description: Getting Started
+description: This section will help you in creating your first Telerik RadRibbonBar with some basic functionality.
 slug: winforms/ribbonbar/getting-started/getting-started
 tags: getting,started
 published: True